 All the hacker actually require is the IP address of the device located inside the vehicle.
 Once he is able to find that out, he can gain access to the vehicle’s control system from anywhere in the country.
 Miller says, “From an attacker’s perspective, it’s a super nice vulnerability.”

 “From that entry point, Miller and Valasek’s attack pivots to an adjacent chip in the car’s head unit—the hardware for its entertainment system—silently rewriting the chip’s firmware to plant their code.
 That rewritten firmware is capable of sending commands through the car’s internal computer network, known as a CAN bus, to its physical components like the engine and wheels.”

 The researchers also said that they are still working on the more advanced firmware using which they would be able to steer the targeted vehicle.
 This vulnerability also allowed the researchers to make it work as a surveillance system.
-Once enabled, they will be able to measure the speed of targeted vehicle as well as the GPS coordinates.
+Once enabled, they will be able to measure the speed of the targeted vehicle as well as the GPS coordinates.

 US Senators’ Reaction

 US Senators are lucky enough because the hackers behind this were actually the security researchers.
 A couple of US Senators, Edward Markey, and Richard Blumenthal, are concerned about the safety of vehicles as well as the drivers so they want increased security and protection for the vehicle’s onboard vehicle.
 They said that vulnerabilities like these can put the drivers in a life-threatening condition.

 “Drivers shouldn’t have to choose between being connected and being protected We need clear rules of the road that protect cars from hackers and American families from data trackers.
 This legislation will set minimum standards and transparency rules to protect the data, security and privacy of drivers in the modern age of increasingly connected vehicles.
 I look forward to working with Senator Blumenthal to ensure auto safety and security in the 21st century.”